nwg-piotr/sgtk-menu/README.md

 - search box to find what you need quickly;
 - favourites (most frequently used entries) menu above (optional `[-f | -fn FN]` argument);
 - user-defined menu below (optional `[-a | -af AF]` argument);
-- user-defined horizontal or vertical button bar.
+- user-defined horizontal or vertical button bar (`sgtk-bar` command).

 As the system menu bases on `.desktop` files only, it may be used as a replacement to wofi/rofi `--drun`, but not to `--dmenu` mode.